tiffanimarlowe/project_template/README.md

 				Figure 2: 1 order/HH/Hour 11 drones

 The first striking difference (on the right side), as to be expected - the flight time is almost reduced to half.
 This is logical as the speed almost doubled (34mph --> 60mph).
 The effect of the increased speed on delivery time is also significant with a mean from 17.7 minutes to 12.5, which is a reduction of almost 30%.
 The reduced charging time shows its effect on the max delivery time value, as it is also significantly reduced from 37.6 to 22.9 minutes.
 This is a reduction of 39%.
 Obviously, implementing both improvements reduce the mean and the max delivery time again, as both can have cumulative or subsidiary effects.
-Implementing both improvements reduce mean time by 37% and the max delivery time by 54%.
+Implementing both improvements reduce mean time by 37% and the max delivery time even by 54%.

 ##### AnyLogic: Results for 2 Orders/HH/hour